Told You So (Paramore song): Music video

-The video was uploaded to Fueled by Ramen's YouTube channel on May 3, 2017.
-It was directed by drummer Zac Farro and Aaron Joseph.
+The music video was directed by drummer Zac Farro and Aaron Joseph.
 Farro based the music video on the band’s car rides after recording sessions in L.A.
 Hayley Williams told The Fader that Farro noticed that her "anxiety and overall state was just a lot more peaceful on those drives," further stating that it made him happy to see her rest for a moment, "It means a lot that they conceptualized a video around a passing moment we had as friends."
 The band used Farro's actual car for filming, and shot the rest at guitarist Taylor York's house with a bunch of friends.
 Williams said, "there's darkness and suspense and then there's a sense of unity in the full band shots in the car, where we all wear red and dance together to the music."
 Anna Gaca of Spin said the video "features the band styled like French robbers inside of a Wes Anderson film."

-As of March 2022, the song has 32 million views on YouTube.